AppliNH/AppliNH/Readme.md

 On 09/2019 I created my first start-up with 3 associates, it's named [**Primitivo 🦉**](https://github.com/PrimitivoFR).

 We deployed 3 apps in production, [here's one of them.](https://circlebar.fr)

+Now I'm working as a Cloud Engineer at [Respond.io](https://github.com/respond-io)

 ---